 |Maria Fernandez Gomez|

-Currently doing her Ph.D. at Indiana University of Pennsylvania
+Currently doing her Psy.D. at the Indiana University of Pennsylvania

 |Meghan works for a nonprofit organization called iCAN (International Children’s Advisory Network), which works with kids and research/medical professionals to improve pediatric healthcare and clinical research.|

 |Ashlyn works in China, teaching AP psychology and SAT preparation classes for her gap year before she goes on to pursue a master’s degree.|

 |Angela is working at the American Group Psychotherapy Association in Manhattan as an executive assistant